-4.4.
-Payment for treatment of severe injuries
+Payment for treatment of catastrophic injuries

-The Fees Order does not set a maximum fee for treatment provided to a worker with a severe injury because of the complexity and additional care requirements for these cases.
+The Fees Order does not set a maximum fee for treatment provided to a worker with a catastrophic injury because of the complexity and additional care requirements for these cases.

-Instead, the Practitioner is to agree fees for severe injury treatment with the insurer prior to the delivery of services.
+Instead, the Practitioner is to agree fees for catastrophic injury treatment with the insurer prior to the delivery of services.